ece362-purdue/proton-labs/lab5-pwm/README.md

 ![sine.png](images/sine.png)

 This "thickness" is due to the 20 kHz PWM noise that is always either pushing the capacitor higher or pulling it lower.
-If you're still getting a square wave, ensure you have connected the 0.1 uF capacitor between the PWM output and ground.

 > [!IMPORTANT]
 > Show your TA the sine wave on the oscilloscope, and demonstrate that you can change the frequency of the sine wave by changing the argument to `set_freq`.
 Show them the code you wrote, and that it passes the `audio` test case.